ADHD animal models with unknown dopamine alteration

 In this paper, we collect animal models of ADHD in which the way in which dopamine levels change has not yet been revealed to us.

-3.1.
-39.XY*O–Mouse (DHEA deficiency) (dopamine unchanged)¶
+- 3.1.
+39.XY*O–Mouse (DHEA deficiency) (dopamine unchanged)

 39,XY*O mice are genetically unable to produce steroid sulfatase (STS).
 Among other things, STS breaks down the steroid DHEAS.

-- increased reactivity to a new environment
+- increased reactivity to a new environment1

-- Hyperactivity in the active phase
+- Hyperactivity in the active phase1

-- increased emotional reactivity
+- increased emotional reactivity1

-- increased water consumption (but not food)
+- increased water consumption (but not food)1

-- increased motivation
+- increased motivation2

-- no difference in social dominance
+- no difference in social dominance1

-- significantly lower DHEA serum levels
+- significantly lower DHEA serum levels1

-- equivalent corticosterone levels
+- equivalent corticosterone levels1

-- Increased serotonin
+- Increased serotonin2

 - in the striatum